19hours/sg-statutes/Acts/Legal Profession Act.md

 [42/2005 wef 01/01/2006]

-(5) Any person giving evidence before a Disciplinary Committee shall be legally bound to tell the truth.
+(5) Any person giving evidence before a Disciplinary Tribunal shall be legally bound to tell the truth.

 [19/2008 wef 01/12/2008]

-(6) No fees or other charges shall be payable for any subpoena sued out by the secretary of the Disciplinary Committee under subsection (2)(b).
+(6) No fees or other charges shall be payable for any subpoena sued out by the secretary of the Disciplinary Tribunal under subsection (2)(b).

 [42/2005 wef 01/01/2006]

 [19/2008 wef 01/12/2008]

 (7) In sections 172, 173, 174, 175, 177, 179, 182 and 228 of the Penal Code (Cap.
-224), “public servant” shall be deemed to include a member of a Disciplinary Committee taking part in any investigation under this section, and in sections 193 and 228 of the Penal Code, “judicial proceeding” shall be deemed to include any such investigation as aforesaid.
+224), “public servant” shall be deemed to include a member of a Disciplinary Tribunal taking part in any investigation under this section, and in sections 193 and 228 of the Penal Code, “judicial proceeding” shall be deemed to include any such investigation as aforesaid.

+[19/2008 wef 01/12/2008]

+### Restriction of judicial review

+91A\.—(1) Except as provided in sections 82A, 97 and 98, there shall be no judicial review in any court of any act done or decision made by the Disciplinary Tribunal.

+(2) In this section, “judicial review” includes proceedings instituted by way of —

+(a) an application for a Mandatory Order, a Prohibiting Order or a Quashing Order; and

+(b) an application for a declaration or an injunction, or any other suit or action, relating to or arising out of any act done or decision made by the Disciplinary Tribunal.

 [19/2008 wef 01/12/2008]